-The Dewey Stuit Fund in Liberal Arts and Sciences is an endowed fund created by friends and former colleagues of the College's long-term (1948–1977) former Dean, Professor Dewey Stuit.
-Its purpose is to promote the development of mentor-protégé relationships between undergraduate students and faculty members.
+The Dewey Stuit Fund in CLAS is an endowed fund created by friends and former colleagues of the College's longtime former Dean, Professor Dewey Stuit (1948-1977).
+The purpose of the fund is to promote the development of mentoring between CLAS undergraduate students and faculty.

-Students, faculty members, and academic units can request funding for projects that will advance the extracurricular research, scholarship, and creative work of undergraduate students working with faculty as well as promote the development of mentor-protégé relationships between undergraduate students and faculty members.
+Students, faculty members, and academic units may request funding for projects that will advance the extracurricular research, scholarship, and creative work of undergraduate students.

-Proposals must be made in advance of the need and decisions cannot be made immediately.
+Proposals must be made in advance of the need.
+Awards to students average $500.

 - Student must be enrolled primarily in a CLAS degree granting program and seeking their first undergraduate degree.

 - Student must be sponsored by a CLAS faculty member.

 - Current Office of Undergraduate Research (OUR) fellows are not eligible.
 Former ICRU/OUR fellows are eligible to apply.

 - an email to email@example.com with their name and university ID number and the name of their faculty mentor (who should also provide an email).

 - A one-page (maximum) description of the project including specific information on how the requested funds will advance the student's research or creative goals.